epi-project/brane-documentation/specification/src/appendix/languages/bscript/features.md

 ```
 After a function has been [defined](#function-declarations), it can be called as an expression.
 It can be given arguments if the declarations declares them, which are nested expressions that should evaluate to the type required by that function.

 After the call completes, the function call evaluates to the value returned by the function.
-Functions returning noting (i.e., `Void`) will always cause type errors when their value is used, so only use that as a "terminating" expression (i.e., one that is not nested in another expression and who's value is not used).
+Functions returning nothing (i.e., `Void`) will always cause type errors when their value is used, so only use that as a "terminating" expression (i.e., one that is not nested in another expression and who's value is not used).

 Note that calls to external functions (i.e., those [imported](#import-statements)) use the exact same syntax as regular function calls.